scotws/RISC-V-tests/docs/qemu_fedora_riscv_setup.md

         dnf install vim-enhanced
 ```

-Then you can logout.
+Then you can logout as root.
 As described in
 https://fedorapeople.org/groups/risc-v/disk-images/readme.txt , you can ssh into
 the QEMU instance of Fedora at port 10000 from the hostmachine: